jennybell/bookmark-challenge/README.md

 > So I can store bookmark data for later retrieval
 > I want to add a bookmark to Bookmark Manager

+> As a user
+> So I can remove a bookmark from my list
+> I want to be able to delete a bookmark from Bookmark Manager

 # Set up instructions